mattt/olleh/README.md

 - Support for specialized models as they become available
 - Integration with [custom adapters](https://developer.apple.com/apple-intelligence/foundation-models-adapter/)
 - Model configuration and fine-tuning options

-## Troubleshooting

-### Common Issues

-**Foundation Models not available**
-- Ensure you're running macOS 26 beta or later
-- Verify you have an Apple Silicon Mac
-- Check that Foundation Models framework is properly installed

-**Server fails to start**
-- Check if another process is using the port
-- Try a different port with `--port` flag
-- Ensure you have necessary permissions

-**Model responses are slow**
-- Foundation Models require significant computational resources
-- Ensure other resource-intensive applications are closed
-- Consider adjusting generation parameters for faster responses

 ## License